AirshipCMS/angular-1.airshipcms.io/README.md

 Before you can run this project locally, you need a Free Airship CMS developer account.
 Get a Free Account at [https://skyport.airshipcms.io](https://skyport.airshipcms.io).

 ## 1. Clone this Repository
-Clone down this repository. [@jon - wording]
+Clone this repository.

 ## 2. Install Airship Launcher CLI Tools
 If you don't yet have the Airship Launcher command line tools, install the toolset at [https://install.airshipcms.io](https://install.airshipcms.io).
+With the Airship Launcher command line tools, you will be able to login and serve the project locally, though you won't be able to land or launch any files.

 ## 3. Login to Airship CMS
 In your terminal, navigate to the root of your directory and run: